 Busting Myths about Collecting Art

 The pursuit of collecting fine art is rife with myths.
-Decades of heist films and newspaper headlines have constructed a version of the art world that is stranger than fiction.
-In reality things are different.
+Decades of heist films and newspaper headlines have constructed a version of the art world that is stranger than fiction; in reality however, things are different.
 Collecting art has evolved into a practise shared by people from different backgrounds, means and tastes.
-Below, we will sort through some myths - busting those that don’t stand up.
+Here, we will sort through some myths, busting those that don't stand up to reality.

 You Need a Formal Art Education to Collect Art

 How we appreciate a work of art is subjective.
-As a visual medium, art opens itself to the viewer - it’s value comes not only from academia, but also from human experience.
+As a visual medium, art opens itself to the viewer, revealing a value that not only comes not only from academia, but also from human experience.
 In this way, a formal art education is peripheral to collecting art.
-Just as we can appreciate a Ferrari without being an engineer, art can be enjoyed without a background in art history.
+Just as we can appreciate a Ferrari without being an engineer, art can be enjoyed without a degree in art history.

 It’s Probably a Fake and It’ll Probably Get Stolen

 Fine art pops up in the mainstream media on three occasions: when a painting sells for a lot, is stolen or faked.
 As salacious as these headlines may be, they pertain rarely.
 Of course collecting art carries some risk, but this can be mitigated with simple precautions.

 In terms of forgery, research the dealer or gallery to ensure they are reputable.
 To help ensure authenticity, we pair all purchases of original art with a history of provenance.
 In terms of theft, your best bet is fine art insurance and an adequate home security system.

 Art Collecting is Only for the Very Wealthy